-Four Z. tritici genes were selected for silencing in this experiment: ZtCYP51 (Mycgr3G110231; encodes cytochrome P450 lanosterol C-14 α -demethylase), ZtTUBa (Mycgr3G76039; encodes α tubulin), ZtTUBb (Mycgr3G102950; encodes β -tubulin), and ZtALG2 (Mycgr3G75289; encodes α -1,2-mannosyl-transferase).
+Four Z. tritici genes were selected for silencing in this experiment: ZtCYP51 (Mycgr3G110231; encodes cytochrome P450 lanosterol C-14 α -demethylase), ZtTUBa (Mycgr3G76039; encodes α -tubulin), ZtTUBb (Mycgr3G102950; encodes β-tubulin), and ZtALG2 (Mycgr3G75289; encodes α-1,2mannosyltransferase).
 The first three of these genes are known fungicide targets (Siegel, 1981; Hollomon et al., 1998), whereas ZtALG2 is essential for hyphal growth and pathogenicity (Motteram et al., 2011).
-The similarly sized (\sim 300-bp) fragments of protein coding sequences were PCR amplified and cloned individually into the BSMV vector pCa-ybLIC in anti-sense orientation.
+The similarly sized (\sim 300-bp) fragments of protein coding sequences were PCR amplified and cloned individually into the BSMV vector pCa-γbLIC in anti-sense orientation.
 As predicted in silico using si-Fi v.
 3.1.0 software, all selected target CDS fragments were likely to generate comparable numbers of silencing-efficient small interfering RNAs (siRNAs).
-Moreover, the selected CDS fragments were not likely to generate siRNAs capable of inducing silencing of offtarget genes in Z. tritici (except for ZtTUBa construct; see Table S6) or in its host, wheat.
-BSMV vectors carrying \sim 300-bp fragments of a non-fungal and a non-plant origin gene, such as the jellyfish Green Fluorescent Protein (GFP) gene, and the wheat Magnesium Chelatase subunit H (TaMgChlH) gene involved in chlorophyll biosynthesis were used as the negative and positive controls for gene silencing, respectively (Lee et al., 2015b).
-As expected, leaves of plants pre-treated with BSMV:asTaMgChlH appeared orangey-yellow rather than green (Figure S8), reporting successful silencing of TaMgChlH that resulted in chlorophyll deficiency (Lee et al., 2015b).
-The rate of disease lesion development on wheat leaves infected with the two different Z. tritici strains, IPO323 and B3, was similar on all experimental plants i.e. those untreated with BSMV and also those pre-treated with the various BSMV-HIGS constructs (apart from BSMV:asTaMgChlH) or a negative control BSMV:asGFP.
-Visually similar levels of STB disease were observed by 22-25 days post fungal inoculation, when Z. tritici had completed its life cycle (data not shown).
+Moreover, the selected CDS fragments were not likely to generate siRNAs capable of inducing silencing of off-target genes in Z. tritici (except for ZtTUBa construct; see Supplementary Table S8) or in its host, wheat.
+BSMV vectors carrying ~300-bp fragments of a non-fungal and a non-plant origin gene, such as the jellyfish Green Fluorescent Protein (GFP) gene, and the wheat Magnesium Chelatase subunit H (TaMgChlH) gene involved in chlorophyll biosynthesis were used as the negative and positive controls for gene silencing, respectively (Lee et al., 2015b).
+As expected, upper uninoculated leaves (L3 and L4) of all plants systemically infected with BSMV:asTaMgChlH appeared orangey-yellow rather than green (Supplementary Figure S9, and data not shown), reporting 100% silencing frequency of TaMgChlH that resulted in chlorophyll deficiency (Lee et al., 2015b).
+The rate of disease lesion development on wheat leaves infected with the two different Z. tritici strains, IPO323 and B3, was similar on all experimental plants, i.e., those untreated with BSMV and also those pre-treated with the various BSMV-HIGS constructs (apart from BSMV:asTaMgChlH) or a negative control BSMV:asGFP.
+Visually similar levels of STB disease were observed by 22-25 days post-fungal inoculation, when Z. tritici had completed its life cycle (data not shown).
 The disease was further quantified by counting Z. tritici pycnidiospores washed from the diseased leaves to verify the visual assessment.
-Indeed, very similar counts of pycnidiospores were obtained in washes from the virusfree wheat plants and from those that were pre-treated with BSMV:asGFP or the various BSMV-HIGS constructs (for the exception of BSMV:asTaMgChlH) prior to fungal inoculation (Figure 6).
+Indeed, very similar counts of pycnidiospores were obtained in washes from the virus-free wheat plants and from those that were pre-treated with BSMV:asGFP or the various BSMV-HIGS constructs (for the exception of BSMV:asTaMgChlH) prior to fungal inoculation (Figure 6).
 The number of fungal spores washed from each leaf was somewhat higher in the experiments involving Z. tritici IPO323.
-This may be either due to the possible differences in virulence between the different fungal strains, or because in the experiments involving Z. tritici IPO323 the leaves were sampled 3 days later post fungal inoculation and incubated under high relative humidity for 42 h rather than 24 h (before counting pycnidiospores) compared to the experiments involving Z. tritici B3 (Figure 6).
+This may be either due to the possible differences in virulence between the different fungal strains, or because in the experiments involving Z. tritici IPO323 the leaves were sampled 3 days later post-fungal inoculation and incubated under high relative humidity for 42 h rather than 24 h (before counting pycnidiospores) compared to the experiments involving Z. tritici B3 (Figure 6).
 By contrast and in agreement with our previous study (Lee et al., 2015a) the ability of Z. tritici to complete its asexual infection cycle was severely impaired in TaMgChlH-silenced wheat plants as only a very small number of pycnidiospores was recovered in washes from these plants (Figure 6).
-This suggested, albeit indirectly, that the plant sRNA generating silencing pathways were successfully activated in these BSMV-mediated gene silencing experiments.
+This suggested, albeit indirectly, that the plant sRNA generating silencing pathways were successfully activated in these BSMV-mediated RNAi experiments.
 However, these experiments failed to generate any evidence suggesting that BSMV-HIGS could work successfully to protect wheat plants against STB disease.